 Finally, we emphasize our findings could complement other methods to manipulate conformational switches of proteins.
-For example, we have shown that equilibrium of protein conformations can also be pressure-dependent, mainly because of their volume and compressibility differences (Xu et al., 2021).
-Selective binding of ligands to one conformation over the other can affect such parameters, and change interconversion thermodynamics and kinetics, and therefore provide insights to the transition process.
-Other metamorphic proteins such as lymphotactin (Tuinstra et al., 2008), and IscU (Markley et al., 2013) have been shown to bind to specific binding partners in different folds.
+For example, we have shown that equilibrium of protein conformations can also be pressure-dependent, mainly because of their volume and compressibility differences (Xu, 2020).
+Selective binding of ligands to one conformation over the other can affect such parameters, and change interconversion thermodynamics and kinetics, and therefore provide

+- 390 insights to the transition process.
+Other metamorphic proteins such as lymphotactin (Tuinstra et al., 2008) and IscU (Markley et al., 2013) have been shown to bind to specific binding partners in different folds.
 The N11L mutant of the Arc repressor, another engineered fragile fold, binds DNA and concomitantly drives the equilibrium to the native fold (Cordes et al., 2000).
 Our approach should be effective for characterizing these ligand interactions with fragile protein folds, as long as these proteins give rise to good NMR signals.
-Characterizing these interactions could help to reveal novel mechanisms for regulating biological activity by switching between two distinct structures and a means of controlling such switches (Ha and Loh, 2017).
+Characterizing these interactions could help to reveal novel mechanisms for 305 regulating biological activity by gwitching between two distinct structures and a means of controlling such gwitches (He and - 395 regulating biological activity by switching between two distinct structures and a means of controlling such switches (Ha and Loh, 2017).